Why Dont payload nodes Contain Distributions Directly

 Question

-Why don't data nodes contain distribution files directly?
-Why do I need to go to _current/ to find the actual data?
+Why don't payload nodes contain distribution files directly?
+Why do I need to go to _default/ to find the actual data?

 Answer